-Using Streams · Cloudflare Workers docs
+Using Streams

 The Streams API is a web standard API that allows JavaScript to programmatically access and process streams of data.

-Workers scripts don’t need to prepare an entire response body before delivering it to
+Workers scripts do not need to prepare an entire response body before delivering it to

 event.respondWith().
 You can use